 The holidays can present many challenges for anyone trying to cut their waste.
 From the parties, to the feasts to the gifts—and everyone’s expectations—you may feel like throwing your hands in the air and throwing in the (disposable) towel.
-These nine steps will help you reduce your consumption, retain your sanity and keep everyone happy.
+These nine steps will help you reduce your consumption, retain your sanity and keep (mostly) everyone happy.

 1. Buy less stuff